renatamuy/tackett/README.md

 SEN workflow applied to the [Tackett dataset](https://doi.org/10.3390/d14030179).
 This repo is a supplement to the manuscript:

 *Muylaert et al., in prep.
-Connections in the Dark: Network Science and Social-Ecological Networks as Tools for Bat Conservation and Public Health.*
+Connections in the Dark: Social-Ecological Networks as a Promising Tool for Bat Conservation and One Health.*

 Global Union of Bat Diversity Networks ([GBatNet](https://www.gbatnet.org)).